link-loom/loom-cli/README.md

 # @link-loom/cli
-CLI tool for Beat Projects, you can create new projects, create views to frontend and create API controllers easily
+CLI tool for Link Loom Projects, you can create new projects, create views to frontend and create API controllers easily

 ## Installation